mongodb-university/realm-template-apps/other/edge-server/client/README.md

    get Edge Server enabled for your new app.
 2. Download and configure the Edge Server.
 3. Start Docker
-4. From the project's root directory, run `npm run install`.
+4. From the project's root directory, run `npm run install-deps`.
 5. Then run `npm run start`.
 6. Explore how CRUD works from both the React Client and the App Services UI.